pyinfra-dev/pyinfra/docs/api/facts.rst

 Fact classes may provide a ``default`` function that takes no arguments (except ``self``).
 The return value of this function is used if an error occurs during fact collection.
 Additionally, a ``requires_command`` variable can be set on the fact that specifies a command that must be available on the host to collect the fact.
-If this command is not present on the hos the fact will be set to the default, or empty if no ``default`` function is available.
+If this command is not present on the host the fact will be set to the default, or empty if no ``default`` function is available.

 Importing & Using Facts